jondubois/capitalisk-dex-e2e-tests/README.md

-# lisk-dex-e2e-tests
+# capitalisk-dex-e2e-tests
-End to end tests for Lisk DEX on Lisk testnet blockchain.
+End to end tests for Capitalisk DEX on testnet.

 ### Usage